Azure/azure-service-operator/README.md

 If you make changes to the operator and want to update the deployment without recreating the cluster (when testing locally), you can use the `make update` to update your Azure Operator pod.
 If you need to rebuild the docker image without cache, use `make ARGS="--no-cache" update`.

+## Testing

+Testing the full project can be done in two ways:
+* `make test` - Test against the Kubernetes integration testing framework.
+* `make test-existing` - Test against an existing cluster.
+This is currently easiest to do run against a kind cluster setup.

+Both of these invoke the Ginkgo test runner, running tests in parallel across 4 nodes by default.

+### Focus tests

+The ginkgo runner makes it simple to test single test cases, or packages in isolation.
+* Rename the spec from `Describe` to `FDescribe`, or the individual test case from `It` to `FIt` excludes all other tests at the same level.
+* Adding an additional parameter to ginkgo runner `--focus=REGEXP`.

+See [https://onsi.github.io/ginkgo/#focused-specs]() for more details.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a